z3z1ma/dbt-osmosis/README.md

 dbt-osmosis workbench
 ```

-There is still a lot on the roadmap regarding robustness of diffs (currently we only see rows added/removed), we have no error catched so errors don't break anything but they are piped to the app and displayed- which is pretty to a developer but not to an end user so we should use `st.warning` and `st.error` for pretty notifications and fork the the right logical path.
+There is still more on the roadmap regarding robustness of diffs (currently we only see rows added/removed); and exceptions (which don't occur _too_ often) are piped to the app and displayed-- which is useful to a developer but not to an end user so we should use `st.warning` and `st.error` for pretty notifications and fork the the right logical path.

 ✔️ dbt Model Editor